mapbender/mapbender-documentation/en/functions/basic/layertree.rst

 :Dialog:
   You should choose the type *Dialog* when the Layertree is integrated via a button and the configuration element is in the content.
 :Element:
-  You should choose the type *Element* when the Layertree is integrated via the sidepane.
+  You should choose the type *Element*, when the Layertree is integrated via the sidepane.

 .. figure:: ../../../figures/layertree/layertree_type_map_en.png